 The VRXPERIENCE is used to create virtual realities.
 It can also be coupled with the display solution Ansys SCADE.
 This enables engineers to explore and validate cockpit designs and other aerospace HMI.

-To learn more about VRXPERIENCE and SPEOS, I recommend reading From Optics and Illumination Design to Photonics and Imaging.
+To learn more about VRXPERIENCE and Speos, I recommend reading about Ansys' Optics & Virtual Reality offerings.

 Additive manufacturing can build novel geometries that are not possible to create using traditional methods.